 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
+Lecture) \ 15 wks.

 This course presents a comprehensive and balanced exploration of victimology, a vital new and, at times, controversial branch of criminology.
-This course examines the victims' plight, and is careful to place statistics from the FBI's Uniform Crime Reports and Bureau of Justice Statistics National Crime Victimization in context .This course systematically investigates how victims currently are handled by the criminal justice system, analyzes the goals of the victims' rights movement, and discusses what the future is likely to hold.
+This course examines the victims' plight, and is careful to place statistics from the FBI's Uniform Crime Reports and Bureau of Justice Statistics National Crime Victimization in context.
+This course systematically investigates how victims currently are handled by the criminal justice system, analyzes the goals of the victims' rights movement, and discusses what the future is likely to hold.
 Also discussed will be: human trafficking, crimes on campus, identity theft, stalking, motor vehicle theft, and prisoners attacked behind bars.

-JUS 205 - Crisis Intervention for Justice Studies
+JUS 205 - Multisystem Crisis Response

 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
-This course will introduce the student to crisis theory, concepts, intervention and strategies for justice-related occupations.
-Special emphasis is given to contemporary research in suicidology, disaster psychology, and crisis management for public schools.
-Topics of discussion include emergency situations such as natural disasters, terrorism, school violence, abuse, and crisis interventions with diverse populations.
+Lecture) \ 15 wks.
+This course will introduce the student to best practice interventions in crisis theory, concepts, and strategies for social service-related occupations.
+Various systems and models of collaborative community interventions will be discussed.
+Special emphasis will be given to contemporary research in sociology, disaster psychology, and crisis management.
+Topics of discussion will include childhood development, anxiety, depression, PTSI and de-escalation.
+Prerequisite: CRJ 101 or PSY 101 or instructor permission.